pipermerriam/flex/docs/index.rst

            - 'minimum':
                - u'`minimum` can only be used for json number types'

-Response Validation
+API Call Validation
 -------------------

-Response validation takes a supported response object that represents a request/response cycle for an API call and validates it against a swagger schema.
+API call validation takes a supported request and response object that represents a request/response cycle for an API call and validates it against a swagger schema.

 .. code-block:: python

    >>> import requests
-   >>> from flex.core import load, ResponseValidator
+   >>> from flex.core import load, validate_api_call
    >>> schema = load("path/to/schema.yaml")
-   >>> validator = ResponseValidator(schema)
    >>> response = requests.get('http://www.example.com/api/')
-   >>> validator(response)
+   >>> validate_api_call(schema, request=response.request, response=response)
    ValueError: Invalid
    'response':
        - 'Request status code was not found in the known response codes.
 Got `301`: Expected one of: `[200]`'